Notice a common theme among the top five most visited retail websites worldwide?

 Organic traffic is a significant part of Etsy’s marketing approach.
 A SimilarWeb analysis shows that organic search accounts for nearly 30% of its total web traffic, compared to 9% for paid search.

 Etsy facilitates organic growth for buyers and sellers through helpful content to attract new users and keep them engaged.
-Some examples include:
+This includes:

 • Seller Handbook is a blog and resource hub to help Etsy sellers start and grow their own Etsy shop.